cuongphamv/Coursera-DS-Capstone/README.md

 Next word prediction app is hosted on shinyapps.io here.

-You can find all the code, the milestone report, the presentation etc. in this Github repo here.
+You can find all the code, the milestone report, the presentation etc. in this Github repo

-Although there has been a lot of deviation from that, the milestone report can be found here.
+Although there has been a lot of deviation from that, the milestone report can be found at [here](https://rpubs.com/cuongpham/1152496).